kadavka/ESG_data_analysis/README.md

 For the worst performers, the companies with the highest (worst) ESG Risk Scores are:

--Coterra Energy Inc
+- Coterra Energy Inc
--Occidental Petroleum Corp
+- Occidental Petroleum Corp
--Marathon Oil Corp
+- Marathon Oil Corp

 The scores for these companies are significantly higher, indicating poorer ESG performance, with scores around 37.0 to 46.0.